Texashokies/Roosterteeth_Webarchiver/README.md

 https://chromewebstore.google.com/detail/webrecorder-archivewebpag/fpeoodllldobpkbkabpblcfaogecpndd

 # Running
+Based on command line arguments provided when running the jar the tool will open webdriver instances and archive the pages outline in your json file.
+The archive collections will then be downloaded to archives/archivename.
+If you use the same name another folder will be created.

 ## urls.json
 The web archiver reads in what urls to run and exclude based up a json file in the same folder as the jar